oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 **Important**: When running on the FPGA emulator, the *Execution time* and *Throughput* do not reflect the design's actual hardware performance.

-The throughput of the decompression engine is highly dependent on the compression ratio of the input file, more specifically on the amount of LZ77 compression.
-The file chosen for this test has a very high amount of LZ77 compression and was chosen to demonstrate the maximum throughput achievable with this implementation.
-When decompressing other files, the throughput might be lower.

 ## Additional Design Information
 ### Reference Design Source Files
 The following source files can be found in the `src/` sub-directory.
-The `src/common/` sub-directory contains datatypes, functions, and kernels that are common to the GZIP and SNAPPY decompression implementations.
-The `src/gzip/` and `src/snappy/` sub-directories contain kernels and functions that are unique to the GZIP and SNAPPY decompression implementations.
+The `src/common/` sub-directory contains datatypes, functions, and kernels that are common to the GZIP and Snappy decompression implementations.
+The `src/gzip/` and `src/snappy/` sub-directories contain kernels and functions that are unique to the GZIP and Snappy decompression implementations.

 | File                            | Description
 |:---                             |:---